Mel Campbell

-Melissa "Mel" Campbell (born August, 1977, Melbourne, Australia) is an Australian journalist, author, podcaster and cultural critic.
-She is a co-founder of Is Not Magazine and the online pop-culture magazine The Enthusiast.
+Melissa "Mel" Campbell (born August 1977 in Melbourne, Australia) is an Australian journalist, author, podcaster and cultural critic.
+She co-founded the magazines Is Not Magazine and The Enthusiast.

-Academia
+Biography

 Campbell studied creative advertising at RMIT University, then pursued a Master of Arts degree by research at the University of Melbourne.
 Her research concerned the Australian cultural figure of the bogan, which she argued does not refer to a social class, a subculture or an aesthetic, but rather is a consensually imagined figure that arises in Australian media and public debate when Australian national identity is perceived as fragmentary or under threat.
 As part of her research, Campbell has written and spoken on the Jaidyn Leskie murder case, Ned Kelly, the television series Upper Middle Bogan and the phenomenon of "cashed-up bogans".
 Campbell's other academic interests include fashion and popular music.
-Her paper about the non-verbal vocalisations of Michael Jackson won the International Association for the Study of Popular Music's Postgraduate Prize in 2003.
+Her paper about the non-verbal vocals of Michael Jackson won the International Association for the Study of Popular Music's Postgraduate Prize in 2003.